Neiva07/tocos-test/README.md

 The project now is up and runnning

-You can access the WebApp on http://localhost:3000 once the deployment finishes
+You can access the WebApp at http://localhost:3000 once the deployment is finished

 ## Testing